kkeech/play-aws-upload/README.md

 bucket and queue names to name just a few.
 Also, the H2 database restarts each time you run the play application.

+## Future
+Here's a partial list of things I might tackle in the future
+* Parameterize the hard coded Amazon settings
+* Expand the transcoding to create multiple flavors of the original
+* Show the video thumbnail on the client page